mihyr/Networked-Robots/README.md

 ## Usage Instructions
 ## Server Slam
-- To use server for online slam application as shown in the video, just launch
+- To use server for online slam application as shown in the video, simply launch, everything is preconfigured!
 ```
-roslaunch server_publisher publisher.launch
+roslaunch server_publisher publisher.launch front_end_listener:=true local_port:=9090 server_port:=9090
 ```
+- There are multiple roslaunch included in one another, Please check individual packages Readme for their description and usage.

 ### Client Robot instructions
 ### Turtlebots
 - If you are using a turtlebot, you may use our agent_bringup package on your robot.
 This package allows you to effortlessly connect your robot to the server.